robotpony/w42/content/blog/2025/after-the-prompt-how-ai-disappears-into-everything.md

 The revolution isn't coming through better chatbots.
 It's coming through making AI so mundane, so integrated, and so reliable that we forget it's even there.
 Just like the best Web 2.0 companies made us forget about the web.

-I'm reminded of that William Gibson quote: "The future is already here—it's just not evenly distributed."
+I'm reminded of that William Gibson quote: "The future is already here, it's just not evenly distributed."
 The boring AI future is already visible if you know where to look.
-The teams building Postgres extensions for vectors, the companies making model deployment trivial, the startups focusing on specific vertical problems—they get it.
+The teams building Postgres extensions for vectors (pgvector), the companies making model deployment trivial (Replicate, Modal), the startups focusing on specific vertical problems—they get it.

 The rest?
 They're still building chatbots.